Djoser: Funerary complex

 The funerary complex is the first architectural project to be built entirely out of stone.
-This complex had fourteen entrances, but only one was functional.
-It is made up of the Great South Court, and the Heb-sed north court with Djoser's step pyramid in the center.
 The complex is enclosed by a 10.5-meter-high stone wall, referred to as the enclosure wall.
-Along with the main courts there is a roofed colonnade entrance within the south court and a serdab chamber that holds the seated statue of the king Djoser.
+The wall had fourteen symbolic entrances but only one functional entrance.
+The complex includes Djoser's step pyramid in the center, surrounded by the south court, the north court, and the Heb-sed court.
+Along with the main courts, there is a roofed colonnade between the enclosure wall's functional entrance and the south court, and adjoining the north court, on the pyramid's north side, is a mortuary temple and a small serdab chamber that holds the seated statue of the king Djoser.

 Serdab statue of Djoser

 Serdab statue of Djoser in the Egyptian Museum in Cairo.

-Copy of the serdab statue of Djoser that is walled into the serdab in its indended original location at Saqqara.

 The statue of Djoser is walled into the serdab.
 The main purpose of the statue was to allow the king to manifest himself and be able to see the rituals performed in and out the serdab.
 This painted statue is plastered and made out of limestone.
 Each characteristic of the statue represents something, the striated tripartite wig he is wearing assimilates him to the living world as a dead king.
 The striped head cloth that covers the wig was used to cover all of his hair.
 This was a ritual that began to be used by kings in the fourth dynasty.
 The body is wrapped under a long robe, his hands are placed in a specific way.
 His right arm is horizontally displayed on his chest while his left arm is resting on his thigh.
 The placement of his arms are a resemblance to Khasekhem seat.
 One of the oldest representations of the Nine bows, and the first representation of the nine bows fully developed, is on the seated statue of Pharaoh Djoser.
 His feet rest upon part of the nine bows, which may have referred to Nubians during his reign because of their use of bows and arrows.